-Organising to defend territory in Honduras’ La Moskitia
+Organising to defend territories in Honduras’ La Moskitia

 Seven training modules helped strengthen leadership and territorial self-management in DIUNAT, RAYAKA and BARAUDA.